tbm/homepage/content/debian/nslu2/index.md

 easy-to-use Debian installer is no longer available for the NSLU2 because the device does not have enough RAM.
-While it's still possible to install Debian on the NSLU2 using the manual method described on this page, I suggest you upgrade to a more modern devices.
+While it's still possible to install Debian on the NSLU2 using the manual method described on this page, I suggest you upgrade to a more modern device.

 <h2>Information</h2>